zwoefler/Investment_Sheet_LaTeX/README.md

 [ ] Make reuasable tempaltes for piecharts, SWOT, Special-notes...
 [ ] Segment and use classes for the individual elements on the page (Header, Infosection, Piecharts, Story, S W O and T of the analysis, etc.)

+[ ] When ommiting a value, put three dashes (---)
+[ ] Parametrize the Questions enumerate section in the company infosection

 # ToDos Webdev
 [ ] Build application that can write LaTeX